niccoicco9/ajax-users/README.md

 # Countrify

-This project uses AJAX to request random users from the [Random User Generator API](https://randomuser.me/) and inserts them into the webpage.
+This project uses AJAX to request random users from the [Random User Generator API](https://randomuser.me/) and display them on the webpage.
 The users are categorized based on their country of origin.

 ![countrify](https://raw.githubusercontent.com/thaitwo/ajax-users/master/assets/countrify.png)